 - Athos is a closed, monastic community which strictly permits only men to enter and with granted permission.

-Most importantly, holidays in Halkidiki caters to everyone.
+Most importantly, holidays in Halkidiki cater to everyone.
 It suits couples, families and groups of friends.
 Beaches in Halkidiki offer you unspoiled landscapes, turquoise water and plenty of activities to see and do as there are over 500 KM of pure beach bliss to traverse.
 It is certainly perfect for nature lovers, as it has an impressive green landscape and fantastic cycle routes to admire the idyllic landscape.
-Halkidiki in my opinion is a great alternative for your next sun holiday as it will certainly be a road less traveled.
+Halkidiki in my opinion is a great alternative for your next sun holiday as it will certainly be a road less travelled.